LaurenzV/krilla/crates/krilla/README.md

 as fills, strokes, gradient, glyphs and images which can be used and combined easily without having to worry about low-level details.

+To get started, take a look at the [`document`] module that explains how you can create a document using krilla.

 ## Example

 The following example shows some of the features of krilla in action.